pluralsight/guides/draft/software-engineering-best-practices/plurasight/article.md

-# A guide to be a better developer
+# A beginner's guide to be a better developer

 Before we jump into the topic let me introduce who a software developer really is?